Lissy93/dashy/docs/configuring.md

 # Configuring

 All app configuration is specified in [`/public/conf.yml`](https://github.com/Lissy93/dashy/blob/master/public/conf.yml) which is in [YAML Format](https://yaml.org/) format.
+Changes can also be made [directly through the UI](#editing-config-through-the-ui) and previewed live, from here you can also export, backup, reset, validate and download your configuration file.

+The following file provides a reference of all supported configuration options.

 ---